67P/kredits-web/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+See [working with locally deployed contracts](https://github.com/67P/kredits-web#working-with-locally-deployed-contracts) for details on how to develop with locally deployed contracts.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details